zluuba/games-of-terminal/README.md

-# Term Games
+# Games Of Terminal

-Games for terminal: Snake, Tetris, Minesweeper and Tic-tac-toe.
+GOT some games for terminal: Snake, Tetris, Minesweeper and Tic-tac-toe.

 ## Requirements